 In most newer Tesla models, there are now three options for autopilot features: standard autopilot, enhanced autopilot, and full self driving.

-The base level is standard autopilot, which comes included on every new Tesla.
-Features in the standard version are lane-keeping assistance, blind spot safety features, emergency braking and adaptive cruise control.
+The base level is standard autopilot, which comes included on every new Tesla model.
+Tesla safety features in the standard version are lane-keeping assistance, blind spot safety features, emergency braking and adaptive cruise control.

 Enhanced autopilot is a step up from the standard version.
 You get all those same features, plus some really slick extras.
 The enhanced version adds navigate on autopilot, auto lane change, autopark, summon, and smart summon.
 Learn more about all these features on Tesla’s website here.